DiffTune: Auto-Tuning through Auto-Differentiation: Method

 \section{Method}

-gradually improves the system performance by tuning the controller parameters using gradient descent.
+We use a gradient-based method to solve problem~\eqref{prob: controller tuning as a parameter optimization} due to its nonconvexity, where the system performance is gradually improved by adjusting the controller parameters using gradient descent.
 We unroll the dynamical system~\eqref{eq: dynamics} and controller~\eqref{eq: feedback controller} into a computational graph.
 Figure~\ref{fig: control system as a computational graph} illustrates the unrolled system, which stacks the iterative procedure of state update via the ``dynamics'' and control-action generation via the ``controller.''
-We then use gradient-based methods to update the parameters $\boldsymbol{\theta}$.
-Specifically, since the controller is stable for $\boldsymbol{\theta}$ within the feasible set $\Theta$, we use the projected gradient descent~\cite{parikh2014proximal} to update $\boldsymbol{\theta}$ (and ensure stability):
+The gradient $\nabla_{\boldsymbol{\theta}}L$ is then applied to update the parameters $\boldsymbol{\theta}$.
+Specifically, since the parameters are usually confined to a feasible set $\Theta$, we use the projected gradient descent~\cite{parikh2014proximal} to update $\boldsymbol{\theta}$:

-where $P_{\Theta}$ is the projection operator that projects its operand into the set $\Theta$ and $\alpha$ is the step size.
-What remains to be done is to compute the gradient $\nabla_{\boldsymbol{\theta}} L $, for which we provide two methods: backward propagation and sensitivity propagation.
+where $\mathcal{P}_{\Theta}$ is the projection operator that projects its operand into the set $\Theta$, and $\alpha$ is the learning rate.
+The feasible set $\Theta$ is used here to ensure the stability of the system, where $\Theta$ can be determined via the Lyapunov analysis or empirically determined by engineering practice.